webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ## 1.3: Bulk Operations

-> In this section you will learn how to use the Bulk Configuration in Control Hub by creating a second team.
+> In this section you will learn how to use the Bulk Configuration in Control Hub by creating a third team.
 As an administrator, you can use Bulk Operations to create, modify, import, or export configuration objects in Webex Contact Center.
 This feature provides greater speed and efficiency to deploy and configure Webex Contact Center systems.

 Bulk Operations are available for the following configuration object types: